Xjph/SFVNetcodeFix/README.md

 ## TL;DR Instructions (That's how you start the fight and finish it quickly!)
 Exactly the same as Altimor's original mod.
 Extract the zip to "Steam/steamapps/common/Street Fighter V".
-There is no difference between Altimor's mod and this one.

 ## Special thanks to testers: (It's so nice to meet!)
 * Shadowdevo AKA bowlgirlblergh, who probably worked harder on this than